paglenn/loa-roster-output/README.md

 Stretch Goals:
 - [ ] Allow for you to mark a character as rested-only and update the production accordingly .
-- [ ] Take into account two ebony cube tickets per week (maybe also allow you to mark whether you are doing them
+- [ ] Take into account two ebony cube tickets per week (maybe also allow you to mark whether you are doing them )
+- [ ] Add user authentication to make roster showing user specific ; references to characters will need to be stored in a user's roster array in database.